bcgrillo/TestOllamaAgent/README.md

 - [Ollama Documentation](https://docs.ollama.com/)
 - [Azure AI Services](https://learn.microsoft.com/en-us/azure/ai-services/)

+## 🙏 Acknowledgments

+This project was inspired by Anto Subash's excellent article ["Building an Agent Framework with Ollama"](https://blog.antosubash.com/posts/agent-framework-ollama) and his [example repository](https://github.com/antosubash/agent-framework-ollama).
+The code has been enhanced with additional features and modifications to deepen the learning about Microsoft Agent Framework.

 ---

 *Questions or want to contribute?
 Open an issue or create a pull request!* 🚀